How Caustica works

 The computation proceeds in four steps:

 1. Sample a ray grid.
-Trace $N \times N$ rays (Resolution dropdown, default $N = 512$) to the chosen source plane using the multiplane recursion, recording $\boldsymbol{\beta}$ at each image-plane point.
+Trace $N \times N$ rays (the Critical curves resolution in the Settings tab, default $N = 512$) to the chosen source plane using the multiplane recursion, recording $\boldsymbol{\beta}$ at each image-plane point.

 2. Compute the Jacobian.
 At each interior grid point, approximate the $2\times2$ Jacobian $\partial\boldsymbol{\beta}/\partial\boldsymbol{\theta}$ via central finite differences and compute its determinant.